Birmingham Water Quality at a Glance

 PFAS (Per- and Polyfluoroalkyl Substances)

-Source: Industrial processes, firefighting foam, food packaging, and consumer products; PFAS chemicals are persistent and can enter water sources through various pathways
+Source: Industrial manufacturing, firefighting foam (AFFF), food packaging, and consumer products.
+PFAS are highly persistent and can reach water supplies via industrial discharge, landfill leachate, and stormwater run-off.

 Disinfection Byproducts

-Source: Form when chlorine or other disinfectants used in water treatment react with naturally occurring organic and inorganic matter in the water; include trihalomethanes (THMs) and haloacetic acids (HAAs)
+Source: Formed when chlorine reacts with naturally occurring organic matter in source water, producing trihalomethanes (THMs) such as chloroform and haloacetic acids (HAAs).

 Please read – our information